-Newly hired Non-Represented employees during their day 1 through day 365 of employment, have a right to take Leave and return to their position for a period of 60 workdays.
-This is a non-FMLA qualifying Leave, therefore if the employee is unpaid, and has not worked the required 630 hours for benefit continuation, health benefits will end while on Leave.
+Newly hired Non-Represented employees during their day 1 through day 365 of employment, have a right to take Leave and return to their position for whichever period is longer, either 60 workdays, or the Childbearing Disability period, generally 6 to 8 weeks following the birth of the child, but could be extended due to pre or post delivery complications.
+This is a non-FMLA qualifying Leave, therefore if the employee is unpaid, and has not worked the required 630 hours for benefit continuation, health benefits may end while on Leave.
+A non-FMLA qualifying employee will not qualify for job protected PFML.